luisrabock/gatsby-blog/README.md

 Gatsby-Blog is a simple blog that you can change between dark and light themes, write posts, comments and change views between list and table.

-The core of the project was made with react, graphql, gatsby and netlify CMS ❤️
+The core of the project was made with react, graphql, algolia, gatsby and netlify CMS ❤️